yrnmalone0/alx-low_level_programming/0x00-hello_world/README.md

 ### Files:

 - **0-Preprocessor** - A Bash script that runs a C file saved in the variable `$CFILE` through the preprocessor and saves the result in the file `c`.

+- **1-compiler** - A bash script that compiles a C file saved in the variable `$CFILE` but does not link.
+The output file should be named the same as the C file, but with the extension `.o` instead of `.c`.